Code-Institute-Submissions/get-your-greens/README.md

 ![Image of button hovered in safari browser](assets/images/readme/safari-bug.png)

-I tried to find out where this bug comes from and compared this button to the buttons in the pricing section.
+I tried to find out where this bug comes from and compared this button to the buttons in the pricing section which work.
 I found out that they use the same reusable class for the button, which make it even harder to figure out what is happening.
 Unfortunately I could also not find a solution online.

 ## Contents